 We stayed at the very reasonable and closely located Gasthoff zur Linde only 10 minutes away.
 After a great breakfast (included in the price) and a chat with the owner Thomas about the sights, we easily found parking on the north side of the village.
 When you visit Rothenburg make sure you exit every town gate and take pictures with each entrance tower because each one is gorgeous.

-The next village on the Romantic Road is the small town of Feuchtwagen.
+The next village on Germany’s Romantic Road is the small town of Feuchtwagen.
 We only stopped in the small village center and visited the church in the middle of town.
 The town center has several restaurants and small shops

 Feuchtwagen, Germany – Beautiful colorful buildings in the central square.
 This is the sight that meets the tourist as they come into town on Untere Torstraße street.

-See more photos from Feuchtwagen, Germany
+See my photos from Feuchtwagen, Germany

 Depending when you got started in the morning Feuchtwagen may be a good stop for lunch and a quick walk but we didn’t find much else.